ExoticDG/Arsenal_Compatibility_Template/README.md

 > [!IMPORTANT]
 > Required Notice:
 >
 > Template ["Arsenal Compatibility Template"](https://github.com/ExoticDG/Arsenal_Compatibility_Template) was used in the makeing of this mod.
 The template was created by [ExoticDarknessGaming](https://www.youtube.com/@ExoticDarknessGaming).
-I <the dev> of this mod claim no rights to the content taken from the template.
+I (the developer) and any team associated with this mod claim no rights to the content taken from the template.